TERRORIST GROUPS

 TACTICS AND TARGETS

-Since 2014, the Huthis have conducted attacks using advanced conventional weapons against Israel, Saudi Arabia, the UAE, and international shipping and Western naval vessels.
-The group’s arsenal includes ballistic and cruise missiles, surface-to-air-missiles, one-way attack and reconnaissance UAS, naval mines, unmanned surface vessels, and underwater vessels.
-Since 2015, Iran has smuggled weapons to the Huthis.
-The Huthis developed their skill at land warfare during insurgency operations against Emirati, Saudi, Yemeni and forces from 2014 to 2022.
+Since 2014, the Huthis have conducted attacks using a variety of advanced conventional weapons against Israel; Saudi Arabia the UAE US and allied military aircraft and international shipping and Western naval vessels.
+The group’s arsenal includes ballistic and cruise missiles, surface-to-air-missiles, one-way attack and reconnaissance UAS, naval mines, unmanned surface vessels, and unmanned underwater vessels.
+Since 2015, Iran has smuggled weapons to the Huthis, increasing the group’s ability to threaten regional stability.
+The Huthis developed its skill at land warfare during insurgency operations against Emirati, Saudi, and Yemeni forces from 2014 to 2022.

-The US Government redesignated the Huthis as a foreign terrorist organization (FTO) on 22 January 2025.
+On 22 January 2025, the US Government announced the redesignation of the Huthis as a foreign terrorist organization (FTO), which took effect on 4 March 2025.
 The State Department had previously designated the group as an FTO from 10 January through 16 February 2021.
 On 17 January 2024, the State Department designated the Huthis as a Specially Designated Global Terrorist Group, a designation that remains in addition to the group’s FTO status.

 KEY LEADERS